MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-guide-content.md

 - The gateway service can introduce a throughput bottleneck.
 Ensure the gateway has adequate performance to handle full concurrent load and can easily scale in line with your growth expectations.
 Ensure elasticity in the solution to ensure the gateway can reduce supply (scale down) when demand is low, such as with business day usage.
 - The gateway service has processing it must perform per request, and introduces added latency per API invocation.
 You should optimize your routing logic to keep requests performing well.
 - In most cases, the gateway should be geographically near both the users and the Azure OpenAI instances to reduce latency.
-While network latency is usually a small percentage of time in overall API calls to LLMs, it might be a competitive factor for your workload.
+While network latency is usually a small percentage of time in overall API calls to language models, it might be a competitive factor for your workload.
 - Evaluate the impact of the gateway on Azure OpenAI features, such as streaming responses or instance pinning for stateful interactions, such as the Assistants API.

 > [!IMPORTANT]